 For campaigns using Push Amp+; an eligible set of devices that are reachable using Push Amp+ are identified from the target segment.
 These eligible devices are sent notifications directly by Push Amp+.
 These devices are not targeted by FCM because the delivery rate via Push Amp+ is significantly higher than FCM.

-The rest of the devices in the target segment, which is not eligible for Push Amp+ service, are sent notifications through FCM.
+The rest of the devices in the target segment that are not eligible for Push Amp+ service are sent notifications through FCM.
 If FCM delivery fails Push Amp kicks in.
 Push Amp detects the failure in notification delivery and acts as a fallback to the FCM, thereby delivering the notification to users' devices.
 This helps marketers reach those users, who would have otherwise been missed by FCM.
 This amplifies the reach and improves overall delivery rates by up to 40%.
 For more details, please refer to this page.

 How to enable Push Amp+?